Niki de Saint Phalle: Later years (1990–2002)

 In 2001, she gave 170 pieces to the Musée d'art moderne et d'art contemporain (MAMAC) in Nice, France, and donated other works to the Musée des Arts Décoratifs in Paris.

 She also designed and built for the Port of San Diego a 12 m tall, 10-ton sculpture, Coming Together.
-The largest of her Skinnies series, the artwork consists of a colorful half female and a black-and-white half male face joined together, covered with mosaic and stones.
+The largest of her Skinnies series, the artwork consists of a colorful half female and a black-and-white half male face joined, covered with mosaic and stones.
 The dedication ceremony was delayed to 25 October 2001 because of the September 11 attacks the previous month; the artist was unable to attend because of her deteriorating health.
 The artwork signified her interpretation of yin and yang, sickness and health, and the integration of dual aspects into a unified whole.

 Saint Phalle endured intensive care hospitalization for six months before dying of respiratory failure (caused by emphysema) at Scripps Memorial Hospital in La Jolla, on 21 May 2002.
 She was attended by her first husband Harry Mathews, and their children.

 Up until the end, she continued to design further developments for her Tarot Garden in Italy, including a maze, for which land was cleared, and metal rods were installed.
 Upon her death, all new developments in her garden were halted, as she had previously specified.
 Since then, some modest changes have been implemented, mostly to accommodate an increasing number of visitors.
 A garden cafe designed by Mario Botta has also been constructed.
 One salient exception is the Tarot figure of Le Fou ("The Fool"), which Saint Phalle relocated within the Tarot Garden at least twice during her life.
 This symbolic migrational tradition is expected to be continued from time to time.

 Posthumously, the Grotto (2001–2003) was completed according to detailed instructions left by Saint Phalle.
-The permanent installation, in the Grosser Garten, Herrenhausen Gardens, Hannover, consisted of three rooms which were decorated on every surface with mirrors, glass, ceramics, and colored stones.
+The permanent installation, in the Grosser Garten, Herrenhausen Gardens, Hanover, consisted of three rooms which were decorated on every surface with mirrors, glass, ceramics, and colored stones.

 Posthumously, Queen Califia's Magical Circle (2000–2003), a 120 ft diameter sun-drenched sculpture garden designed by Saint Phalle, was opened in Escondido, California in October 2002.
 It is enclosed in a 400 ft undulating wall topped with large python-like snakes, and includes a maze and 10 large sculptures she designed, comprising the most extensive public collection of her work in the US.
 The artworks were inspired by Native American culture, and decorations also included symbols and plaques referring to her earlier Tarot Garden.